VolunteerMatch Disaster Alert Center

 • Orientation or Training

 • Volunteers will be assigned one case which may include 1 child or a sibling group.
-Volunteers typically spend 6-8 hours/mo on their case.
-Volunteers stay with the case until it is successfully closed, typically 12-18 months.
+Volunteers typically spend 6-8 hours per month on their case.
+Volunteers stay with the case until it is successfully closed, which is typically 12-18 months.

 • A Child Protective Services background check will be conducted.
 Employees of any agency holding a DCS contract are not eligible to volunteer with us.